Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 A company makes quarterly VAT submissions, and uses a BMW 318i with a CO2 emissions figure of 146.

-The scale rate bears no relation to the number of miles driven, so for some companies, this may be a better option.
+The scale rate isn’t affected by the number of miles which are driven, so for some companies, this may be a better option.
 Unlike many HMRC rates and allowances, the fuel scale charge gets updated regularly, so it’s vital to make sure you are always using the latest rate!

 There is an important rule that you need to bear in mind when it comes to fuel VAT claims, and it’s that consistency is key!